Paris Peace Accords: Breakthrough and agreement

-On May 8, 1972, President Nixon made a major concession to North Vietnam by announcing that the U.S. would accept a cease-fire in place as a precondition for its military withdrawal.
-In other words, the U.S. would withdraw its forces from South Vietnam without North Vietnam doing the same.
+On May 8, 1972, Nixon made a major concession to North Vietnam by announcing that the US would accept a cease-fire in place as a precondition for its military withdrawal.
+In other words, the US would withdraw its forces from South Vietnam without North Vietnam doing the same.
 The concession broke a deadlock and resulted in progress in the talks over the next few months.

 The final major breakthrough came on October 8, 1972.
-Prior to this, North Vietnam had been disappointed by the results of its Nguyen Hue Offensive (known in the West as the Easter Offensive), which had resulted in the United States countering with "Operation Linebacker," a significant air bombing campaign that blunted the North's drive in the South as well as inflicting damage in the North.
-Also, they feared increased isolation if Nixon's efforts at détente significantly improved U.S. relations with the chief communist powers, the Soviet Union and the People's Republic of China, who were backing the North Vietnamese military effort.
+Prior to this, North Vietnam had been disappointed by the results of its Nguyen Hue Offensive (known in the West as the Easter Offensive), which had resulted in the United States countering with "Operation Linebacker", a significant air bombing campaign that blunted the North's drive in the South as well as inflicting damage in the North.
+The South Vietnamese army with massive US fire support eventually successfully pushed back the PAVN.
+Also, the North Vietnamese feared increased isolation if Nixon's efforts at détente significantly improved US relations with the chief communist powers, the Soviet Union and the People's Republic of China, who were backing the North Vietnamese military effort.
+During this year, Nixon visited China to improve US-China relations amid the Sino-Soviet split.
 In a meeting with Kissinger, Thọ significantly modified his bargaining line, allowing that the Saigon government could remain in power and that negotiations between the two South Vietnamese parties could develop a final settlement.
 Within 10 days the secret talks drew up a final draft.
 Kissinger held a press conference in Washington during which he announced that "peace is at hand."

 When Thiệu, who had not even been informed of the secret negotiations, was presented with the draft of the new agreement, he was furious with Kissinger and Nixon (who were perfectly aware of South Vietnam's negotiating position) and refused to accept it without significant changes.
 He then made several public radio addresses, claiming that the proposed agreement was worse than it actually was.
 Hanoi was flabbergasted, believing that it had been duped into a propaganda ploy by Kissinger.
 On October 26, Radio Hanoi broadcast key details of the draft agreement.